Hedley Le Bas: Government work and World War I

 The work of Le Bas on army recruitment followed an October 1913 encounter over a golf match involving George Riddell, with J. E. B. Seely, the Secretary of State for War.
 It was launched by the Caxton agency in January 1914, with newspaper advertisements and a recruiting film, after Caxtons had consulted with Wareham Smith (1874–1938) and Thomas Baron Russell (1865–1931), who had worked as advertising managers, respectively with the Daily Mail and The Times.
 Le Bas was a Liberal Party candidate, for Watford, but stepped down in July 1914 for health reasons.

 On the outbreak of World War I, Le Bas was summoned by the British government, and he formed a committee of advertising men to promote recruitment.
 The celebrated poster of autumn 1914 was based on an image of Lord Kitchener by Alfred Leete.
 The poster campaign itself was in the hands of the Parliamentary Recruitment Committee.
 Le Bas and his colleague Eric Field from the Caxton Advertising Agency were also creative initiators in the Daddy, what did you do in the Great War? poster campaign of 1915.

 In 1915, Le Bas was recommended by Lord Northcliffe to Reginald McKenna as someone to promote the first British war loan.
 His view was that politicians of the time had little idea how to exploit the media.
-During 1915 his recruiting efforts turned to Ireland, and there he drew on his army service in Waterford, exploiting in a town with a substantial munitions industry the appeal of military bands.
+During 1915 his recruiting efforts turned to Ireland, and there he drew on his army service in Waterford, exploiting the appeal of military bands in a town with a substantial munitions industry.
 In February of that year, he analysed for David Lloyd George the issue of Irish nationalist volunteers, and in particular the Irish Volunteers force, in the eyes of the army: taken for a Tory, he had been told they were not wanted, for the political reasons tied up with Irish Home Rule.

 Also in 1915, Le Bas fell out in a very public way with Riddell.
-Both significant in the Liberal Press, they were divided by the party faultline separating McKenna from Lloyd George, their respective golfing partners in a June 1915 match.
+Both significant in the Liberal press, they were divided by the party faultline separating McKenna from Lloyd George, their respective golfing partners in a June 1915 match.
 Matters came to a head with Riddell suing Le Bas, over an alleged claim of fraud, and stating that Le Bas had tried to blackmail him over the divorce that ended his first marriage.

 Le Bas was knighted in 1916, the first advertising person to be honoured in that way.
 He stated a conviction that "publicity will find or create anything".
 In that year he became the publicity officer of the National Organising Committee for War Savings (NCWS).

 After Kitchener's death at sea in 1916, Le Bas organised the Lord Kitchener National Memorial Fund, and in 1917 edited the Lord Kitchener Memorial Book that raised funds for it.